-In our day-to-day work with people who stutter here at the American Institute for Stuttering, we often introduce our clients to various aspects of mindfulness.
+In our day-to-day work with people who stutter here at the American Institute for Stuttering, we often introduce our clients to various aspects of mindfulness (and often, meditation).
 We describe mindfulness as a calm awareness of what is happening now, internally and externally, without judgment.
 The application of mindfulness in stuttering therapy has broad implications, but can range from a simple focus of noticing more about a difficult situation, to a daily practice of greater mindfulness.
 A person might, for example, apply mindfulness throughout the day in order to become more aware of where they carry tension and/or pay attention to how their automatic thoughts fire.

 Based on the experiences reported by our clients, and our own personal experiences exploring mindfulness, we know that it is a skill that requires practice.
 Sometimes it just seems too difficult to get out of the emotional haze of the stuttering moment.
 For many of our clients, this struggle with mindfulness leads them to try meditation.
 Specific to the social experience of stuttering, meditation can be useful in “flexing the mindfulness muscle” in preparation for difficult stuttering moments.

 If you’re hoping to become more mindful, and considering meditation, here are a few basic considerations:

 - If you’ve got a perfect image of what meditation “should” look like in your mind, try to set that aside.
 Your assumptions of what meditation is may or may not be achievable, so try to approach it with an open mind.

 - You might not feel very good at it at first, and that’s okay.

 - If you fall asleep, that’s okay (for some people, that might even be the goal).
 If you’re not trying to fall asleep, try meditating at a different time of day, or in a different setting.

 - Your meditation might look very different than another person’s.
 We all meditate for different reasons.
 Some even meditate while walking!